Celebrating Pride Month 2023 in the Office | Just Eat for Business

 1. Educate, learn and discuss as a team

-Take this month to learn more about the LGBTQ+ community, the history of Pride, key figures and how best to be an ally.
+Take this month to learn more about the LGBTQ+ community, the history of Pride, key figures and how to be an ally.

-Your company could host an informal roundtable or discussion session based on a resource like a short article, video or documentary to get people talking and learning from one another.
-You could also set up a series of short education and celebration pieces to be posted on your internal comms platform throughout the month.
+Your company could host a lunch and learn, an informal roundtable or discussion session to get people talking and learning from one another.
+You could also set up a series of short education and celebration pieces that you can post on your internal comms platform throughout the month.
 In this, you could highlight important and influential LGBTQ+ figures, for example, or share reading/watching lists for your colleagues to use in their own time.

 Be sure to invite your own LGBTQ+ colleagues to take part in the event planning or in leading discussions if they'd like to.

 2. Keep your policies & hiring practices up to date and inclusive

 Your company's HR, People, and Talent teams should take some time to go through company policies and hiring practices thoroughly to ensure that there's no room for discrimination.

 According to the CIPD's report on LGBT+ working lives, LGBTQ+ employees are "more likely to experience workplace conflict and harassment than their heterosexual, cisgender counterparts".
 Off the back of its report, the CIPD recommends actions that people professionals can take, including setting clear policies of what's acceptable and not, building peer support and allyship networks, collecting meaningful data on staff, providing targeted and effective training, and more.

 Overall, it's important to build and foster an inclusive workplace culture where employees feel they can bring forward any concerns they may have and know that their company will take it seriously.